 Return to Chapter Table of Contents

+Return to FMGC Table of Contents

 13.3 Acquisition and Use of Real Property

+Policy:

 Real property shall only be acquired when allowable, and with the prior written approval of the Agency.
 If acquired, real property must be used for the originally authorized purpose as long as needed.

+This Section summarizes requirements for acquisition and use of real property purchased in whole or part with TWC grant funds.

+Prior Approval to Acquire Real Property

+Note: The acquisition of real property is expressly prohibited or otherwise unallowable under most TWC grant awards.
+If a particular TWC grant award provides for such use, the following would apply unless specified otherwise by those award terms.

-Prior written approval must be obtained from the Agency before purchasing real property.
-Prior written approval must be requested by completing Form 7100 and submitting it by mail or fax to the Agency’s designated contract manager.
+Pursuant to the prior approval requirements covered in Section 8.3.22 Equipment, Buildings, and Other Capital Expenditures, in this manual, prior written approval must be obtained from the Agency before purchasing real property.
+Prior written approval must be requested by completing Form 7100 and submitting it by mail or fax to the Agency’s designated grant manager.
 Approval is valid for 90 days after issuance of the concurrence letter from the Agency.
 No later than 30 days after final acquisition of the property, Form 7200 must be submitted to the Agency.
-Forms 7100 and 7200 are provided on the TWC Financial and Grant Information page at the Agency’s Web site.
+Forms 7100 and 7200 are provided on the Agency’s website.

-Forms 7100 and 7200 are required regardless of the unit acquisition cost (UAC) or fair market value (FMV) of the real property, and must be submitted to the Agency even if the property that is being acquired is replacement property. subcontractors must submit forms through Contractors.
+Forms 7100 and 7200 are required regardless of the unit acquisition cost (UAC) or fair market value (FMV) of the real property, and must be submitted to the Agency even if the property that is being acquired is replacement property.
+Grantees' subgrantees (subrecipients) must submit forms through Grantees.

+Depending on the fund source, the Agency may be required to obtain approval from a federal awarding agency or state pass-through entity before the Agency can approve the request.

+Use of Real Property

 Once acquired, real property must be used for the originally authorized purpose as long as it is needed for that purpose, and neither it nor its interests may be disposed of or encumbered during that time.
-When no longer needed for the originally authorized purpose, real property must be disposed of in accordance with the requirements in Section 13.4 of this manual.
-However, property subject to Office of Management and Budget Circular A-110 and 7 CFR §3015.163 may be used in other programs if prior written approval is obtained from the Agency.
-Prior written approval may be obtained by written request to the Agency’s designated contract manager.
-In these cases, use in other projects is limited to other federally sponsored programs, or programs whose purposes are consistent with those of the legislature under which the original award was made.
+When no longer needed for the originally authorized purpose, real property must be disposed of in accordance with the requirements in Section 13.4 Disposition of Real Property, in this manual.

-Program Specific Considerations:
+Program Specific Considerations

-Workforce Investment Act (WIA) Title I. WIA Title I funds may not be used to acquire real property.
-Repairs, renovations, alterations and capital improvements are allowable costs when they are necessary to meet required physical and programmatic accessibility requirements, and are not otherwise restricted by 20 CFR §667.260(b).

-Child Care and Development Funds (CCDF).
-CCDF funds may not be used to acquire real property or make permanent improvements to any facility or building.
-Minor remodeling and upgrades are allowable costs when necessary to meet child care health, safety and other requirements.
-The regulations do not define the scope of a minor remodel or upgrade.
+Workforce Innovation and Opportunity Act (WIOA) Title I

+WIOA title I funds must not be spent on construction, purchase of facilities or buildings, or other capital expenditures for improvements to land or buildings, except with prior written approval of authorized personnel from the U.S. Department of Labor.
+Use Form 7100 to submit such requests to TWC.
+If TWC concurs with the request, TWC will request the required federal approval.

+Child Care and Development Funds (CCDF)

+CCDF grant funds must not be used for the purchase or improvement of land, or for the purchase, construction, or permanent improvement (other than minor remodeling) of any building or facility.
+Refer to the CCDF regulations at 45 CFR § 98.56(b) for additional information.

+Apprenticeship

-Apprenticeship.
-Apprenticeship funds may not be used to acquire real property.
-The costs of remodeling buildings or facilities are unallowable uses of Apprenticeship funds.
+Apprenticeship funds issued under Chapter 133, Texas Education Code may not be used to acquire real property.
+The costs of remodeling buildings or facilities are unallowable uses of these Apprenticeship funds.

-Authority:

-20 CFR §667.260

-45 CFR §98.54(b)

-OMB Circular A-110 §__.32(a)-(b)

-29 CFR §97.31(b)
+Reference:

+Child Care and Development Block Grant Act § 658F(b) (42 U.S.C.
+9858d(b)

-45 CFR §92.31(b)
+CCDF Regulations: 45 CFR § 98.56(b)

-7 CFR §3015.163(a)-(b)

-UGMS Part III §__.31(b)
+WIOA Regulations: 20 CFR § 683.235

+OMB Uniform Guidance: 2 CFR § 200.311(b)

+TxGMS: “Real Property”

-Last Update: April 1, 2014
+Last Update: October 1, 2023